Aminetrr/Bike-Ride-Request-Demand-Forecast/README.txt

 Conclusion
 This project demonstrates the application of machine learning models in predicting bike rental counts.
 By leveraging the power of LightGBM and utilizing various input features, the model achieves accurate predictions, allowing users to make informed decisions related to bike rental management.
-For further details, code implementation, and analysis, please refer to the code repository.